World-of-Workflows/WorkflowsUniversity/docs/07_basic_workflows/callingOtherWorkflows.md

-The child workflow will likely need some context, such as some of the variuables in the parent workflow.
+The child workflow will likely need some context, such as some of the variables in the parent workflow.
 In the example above, we passed 2 variables as JSON. [here is another example of how to pass the contents of the variables](./041-InputToWorkflow.html) from the Parent workflow in the `Run Workflow` activity.